 - being deeply punctured with a needle or surgical instrument contaminated with HIV

-- getting HIV-infected blood, semen, or vaginal secretions into open wounds or sores
+- getting HIV-positive blood, semen, or vaginal secretions into open wounds or sores

 Babies born to women with HIV/AIDS can get HIV from their mothers during birth or from breastfeeding.